-a.
+- a.
 As directed by the 2017 memo signed by A.M.
-Kurta, the board considered the following factors:

-(1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
+Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
-The Board reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: (Chronic) Adjustment Disorder.

-(2) Did the condition exist or experience occur during military service?
+The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: PTSD and Anxiety Disorder NOS. - (2) Did the condition exist or experience occur during military service?
 Yes.
-The Board found that the applicant was diagnosed in service with an Adjustment Disorder and the VA has service connected the applicant for Chronic Adjustment Disorder.

-(3) Does the condition or experience actually excuse or mitigate the discharge?
-The Board determined, based on the BMA's opine, that the applicant's behavioral health conditions do not mitigate the discharge.
-The applicant's Chronic Adjustment Disorder is noted and can have a nexus with self-medicating with substances, but the applicant has an HD and the narrative reason is appropriate given that the applicant consumed alcohol while enrolled in ASAP.

-(4) Does the condition or experience outweigh the discharge?
-No. After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the available evidence did not support a conclusion that the applicant's Adjustment Disorder outweighed the applicant's honorable characterization of service and Alcohol Rehabilitation Failure narrative reason for separation.
+The Board's Medical Advisor found the applicant is 30 percent service connected (SC) for PTSD. - (3) Does the condition or experience actually excuse or mitigate the discharge?
+Yes.
+The Board's Medical Advisor applied liberal consideration and opined that a review of the available information reflects the applicant has a BH condition that mitigates the alcohol rehabilitation failure and DUI basis for separation.
+The applicant is 30 percent SC for PTSD and given the nexus between PTSD and the use of substances to self-medicate, the applicant misconduct characterized by DUI leading to treatment failure is mitigated by the applicant's PTSD. - (4) Does the condition or experience outweigh the discharge?
+Yes.
+After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the applicant's PTSD outweighed the alcohol rehabilitation failure and DUI basis for separation.